 1. Choose Something You Will Use

 There are many different rewards cards to choose from.
-Some cards offer cash back, some offer gift cards, some offer4988355073_d008b8901a discounted merchandise and some offer travel discounts.
+Some cards offer cash back, some offer gift cards, some offer discounted merchandise and some offer travel discounts.
 The best rewards for you are the ones you will use.

 Cash Back